huiqi-wang/huiqi-wang.github.io/_pages/research.md

 <a id="recent" style="color:314482"><strong><em><u>SMAP: Soil moisture controls on global vegetation productivity</u></em></strong></a>
 <div class="col-sm-6">
-The overarching objective of this interdisciplinary project is to improve understanding of the global exchange of carbon between
+The objective of this project is to improve understanding of the global exchange of carbon between
-			terrestrial ecosystems and the atmosphere,by leverage new theory and observations in land, atmospheric and space-based research at high spatial and temporal resolutions.
+			terrestrial ecosystems and the atmosphere,by utilizing new theory and observations in land, atmospheric and space-based research at high spatial and temporal resolutions.
+More details here.
 </div>
 <br>
 Some preliminary results: